oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 - The Metric Group typically define a uniform device counter configuration used for measurements.
 - Each domain represents an exclusive resource used by the Metric Group.
-- It’s possible to simultaneously gather data for two different Metric Groups, only if they belong to a different domain i.e. Metric Groups that can be collected concurrently will have different domain values.
+- It's possible to simultaneously gather data for two different Metric Groups, only if they belong to a different domain i.e. Metric Groups that can be collected concurrently will have different domain values.

 Enumeration
 -----------